vcaristo/hellgate_demos/conda/1_node/README.md

 ## Running this code
 1. First, open a shell on login node.
+2. Do `module load conda` to ensure that conda is running.
-2. From the command line, navigate to to folder /hellgate_demos/conda_examples/osm_download_1-node.
+2. Navigate to to folder /hellgate_demos/conda_examples/osm_download_1-node.
 3. Create a new conda environment from the environment from the **environment.yml** file:
 ```bash
 conda env create -f environment.yml